 The combination of IoT and blockchain is creating a lot of new possibilities for using smart devices in the asset management cycle.
 As assets go through the various phases of their lifecycle, devices monitor different aspects and integrate the data from the assets into a blockchain of the business participants to provide real-time, trusted data.
 With blockchain’s smart contracts, rules can be created to monitor and control the temperature of a building based on the consumption of energy and price information of the energy from suppliers participating in the network.
 Similarly, the quality (and price) of the food items can be determined based on the real-time refrigeration data used in transportation.
 IBM (along with Samsung) demonstrated the use of blockchain in autonomous washing machines that can reorder detergent and replacement parts, and arrange for after-sales service using smart contracts.

-Several consortiums (such as Chain of Things) and start-up companies (such as Filament) have demonstrated other smart ways of leveraging distributed ledgers in IoT networks to automate the end-to-end processes and integration with business participants.
+Several consortiums (such as Chain of Things) and start-up companies have demonstrated other smart ways of leveraging distributed ledgers in IoT networks to automate the end-to-end processes and integration with business participants.
 The table below lists some blockchain-based IoT use cases for different industries:

 Figure 1 shows the high-level architecture of IoT applications that use IBM Cloud-based Hyperledger services.